 Smoked Pulled Beef Using Chuck Roast

 You won’t find a dry chuck roast here!
-Smoked chuck roast is the best alternative to the big boy (beef brisket) for smoked pulled beef.
-It’s smaller, generally much more affordable per pound, and it takes significantly less time to cook.
+Using smoked chuck roast is a smart swap for brisket when making smoked pulled beef.
+It’s smaller, more affordable per pound, and takes less time to cook – all while delivering deep smoky flavor and juicy texture.

-Why You’ll Prefer Chuck Roast for Shredded Beef
+Why Chuck Roast Is Ideal for Pulled Beef

 One of the best parts of working with chuck roast is the lack of preparation.
 Most of the time you can simply remove the chuck roast from the wrapped package, pat it dry, and it’s ready to go.
 Sometimes there could be some silverskin or intermuscular fat on the outside that requires a little trimming.